Unity-Technologies/com.unity.multiplayer.docs/docs/components/networkmanager.md

 }
 ```

-### Shut down a network session

-When you invoke `NetworkManager.Shutdown` it closes any existing transport connections.
-The shutdown sequence for a client finishes before the next player loop update or frame.
-However, the shutdown sequence can take a bit longer for a server or host (server-host).

-The server-host notifies all clients when it shuts down.
-To do this, when you invoke `NetworkManager.Shutdown` the server-host sends out a disconnect notification to all currently connected clients and populates the `NetworkManager.Disconnect` reason with one of the two following messages, depending upon whether it's a server or host instance:

-- "Disconnected due to server shutting down."
-- "Disconnected due to host shutting down."

-The server-host attempts to wait for all client connections to close before it finishes the shutdown sequence.
-This additional step on the server-host side helps to assure that clients receive a disconnect notification and prevents the client transport connection from timing out.
-If some client connections take longer than five seconds to close after `NetworkManager.Shutdown` is invoked, the server-host automatically finishes the shutdown sequence and closes any remaining connections.

-## Disconnecting clients (server only)
+## Disconnecting Clients (Server Only)

 At times you might need to disconnect a client for various reasons without shutting down the server.
 To do this, you can call the `NetworkManager.DisconnectClient` method while passing the identifier of the client you wish to disconnect as the only parameter.
 The client identifier can be found within:
 - The `NetworkManager.ConnectedClients` dictionary that uses the client identifier as a key and the value as the [`NetworkClient`](https://docs.unity3d.com/Packages/com.unity.netcode.gameobjects@latest?subfolder=/api/Unity.Netcode.NetworkClient.html).
 - As a read only list of `NetworkClients`  via the `NetworkManager.ConnectedClientsList`.
 - A full list of all connected client identifiers can be accessed via `NetworkManager.ConnectedClientsIds`.